American university student found dead in Rome in possible homicide

 Beau Solomon, 19, from Wisconsin, was due to start a study abroad programme at John Cabot University, whose campus is in the central Trastevere district, which is near the river and popular with young people.

-The university confirmed Solomon's death in a statement.
+The university confirmed Solomon's death in a statement on its web site.
 It said earlier he had not been seen since about 1 a.m on Friday morning, when he had left a pub in the Italian capital, just hours after arriving in Rome.

-Early reports said Solomon suffered a head wound and his shirt was bloodied.
+Early reports said Solomon had suffered a head wound and his shirt was bloodied.
+Italian media reports quoted his family as saying his credit card had been used since he disappeared.

 Police said his body was taken to a morgue where an autopsy would be carried out to determine the cause of death.